 Example #2: Sharing Website or Mobile App Mockups

-When a marketing team (using Asana) works with the website development team (using Jira Cloud) to create a new look to the website or launch a new app, integrating Jira and Asana is the best solution for efficient collaboration.
+When a marketing team (using Asana) works with the website development team (using Jira Cloud) to create a new look for the website or launch a new app, integrating Jira and Asana is the best solution for efficient collaboration.

 The marketing team needs to know about the estimated project completion date for the new website or app design.
 Having this information available in Asana (by pulling the information directly from Jira) gives the marketers the ability to time their promotional projects with the actual release date.